-The Philippine Constitution provides that a Natural-Born Citizen
+The Philippine Constitution provides that Natural-Born citizens are those:

-2. Those who elect Philippine citizenship under Art.
+- Those who elect Philippine citizenship under Art.
 IV, Sec.
-1(3)
+1(3) of 1987 Constitution.

 Who are citizens of the Philippines?